ethereum/builder-specs/specs/validator.md

 they can start querying the external builder network.
 See [EIP-3675](eip-3675) for further details about the transition process itself.

+## Deprecation

+As MEV-Boost is adhering to OFAC sanctions, the Builder API is deprecated and should not be implemented by consensus client teams.
+In light of the fact that it allows censorship code in the base layer.

 [builder-spec]: ./builder.md
 [builder-spec-apis]: ./builder.md#endpoints
 [register-validator-with-builder]: https://ethereum.github.io/builder-specs/#/Builder/registerValidator